ShandongPolytechnicCollege/UAV-Shangdong-Polytechnic-College/README.md

     <img width="900" src="https://github.com/ShandongPolytechnicCollege/UAV-Shangdong-Polytechnic-College/blob/Default/Module%20C%EF%BC%9ADebugging/Real%20Fligt/%E8%BF%BD%E8%B8%AA%E5%B0%8F%E8%BD%A6.gif" />
 </p>

-Shooting Angle
+  - Shooting Angle

 <p align="center">
 <img width="900" src="https://github.com/ShandongPolytechnicCollege/UAV-Shangdong-Polytechnic-College/blob/Default/Module%20C%EF%BC%9ADebugging/Real%20Fligt/%E8%BF%BD%E5%B0%8F%E8%BD%A6%E5%A4%96%E5%BD%95.gif" />
 </p>

-Drone View
+  - Drone View

-Target tracking in the Yolov5 model can be achieved by using the prediction frame's position data and confidence level.Use yolov5 algorithm to detect objects in the image, assign a unique ID to each object, and then perform target object locking to track the target at a fixed distance and speed, and keep the target in the center of the screen at all times.
+  - Use yolov5 algorithm to detect objects in the image, assign a unique ID to each object, and then perform target object locking to track the target at a fixed distance and speed, and keep the target in the center of the scr

 ---